 |Please scroll down to end of page for previous years' dates.|

 From 1919, the Grand Duchess Charlotte’s birthday was observed on 23 June instead of the real date of 23 January to ensure the celebration could be enjoyed with fair summer weather.
 In 1947, her observed birthday on 23 June was declared a national holiday.
 In 1961, the June date was made permanent.
 And though Charlotte’s reign ended in 1964, the June birthday date continues to be celebrated up to the present.

 National Day, however, is a time to celebrate more than the birthday of a monarch or even the institution of the monarchy.
 It is an occasion to remember Luxembourg’s unique history and culture and to celebrate its independence.

 Should you find yourself in Luxembourg during Luxembourgian National Day, here are some events you may wish to attend:

-- Celebrations begin on June 22nd, “National Day Eve.”
-You will find there are events all over the country, but the main events are in the capital, Luxembourg City.
-There you can see a torchlight procession that starts at 10pm and a large fireworks show.
-The fireworks are shot off from several different locations, and a local tour guide can direct you to the most spectacular viewing areas.
+- Celebrations begin on 22 June, “National Day Eve.”
+In Luxembourg City you can see a torchlight procession that starts at 10pm and a large fireworks show.
 Earlier in the day, at 4pm, you can see a changing of the guard ceremony at the Grand Duke’s palace.

-- On National Day itself, June 23rd, there are yet more events to attend.
-There will be official ceremonies, the inspection of the troops by the Grand Duke, a 101-cannon salute, and a large military parade near the Luxembourg City train station.
+- On National Day itself there will be official ceremonies, the inspection of the troops by the Grand Duke, a 101-cannon salute, and a large military parade near the Luxembourg City train station.
 Additionally, there is a traditional mass held on National Day afternoon, around 4:30 pm, at the Notre Dame Cathedral.